Who we are

 Dr. Marlena Fejzo

-Dr. Fejzo is a faculty researcher in the Center for Genetic Epidemiology (CGE) at the University of Southern California.
-She has published papers on her genetic studies of many diseases of women including ovarian cancer, breast cancer, and multiple sclerosis, and she discovered the first gene involved in uterine fibroids and the first genes linked to nausea and vomiting of pregnancy and Hyperemesis Gravidarum (HG).
+Dr. Fejzo is a faculty researcher in the Center for Genetic Epidemiology at the University of Southern California.
+She was voted 2023’s Fiercest Woman in Life Sciences as well as one of 2024’s Time Women of the Year and Time100 Health Honorees.
+She has published papers on her genetic studies of many diseases of women including ovarian cancer, breast cancer, and multiple sclerosis, and she was the first to discover the genetic cause of both uterine fibroids and Hyperemesis Gravidarum.
 She started to research HG after becoming bedridden during her pregnancy in 1999 and unable to eat for 10 weeks, ultimately losing a baby at 15 weeks gestation to the disease.
-Ultimately, Dr. Fejzo hopes her studies will drive development of new and better therapies that target the cause of diseases of women, not just the symptoms, and limit the associated maternal and fetal suffering.
-She also serves on the Board of Directors of the HER Foundation, which promotes awareness, support and research of Hyperemesis, and was voted 2023’s Fiercest Woman in Life Sciences.
+She also serves on the Board of Directors of the HER Foundation, which promotes awareness, support and research of Hyperemesis Gravidarum.

 Dr. Sara Hurvitz